 Revealing the Key Areas

 Now, this final point is necessarily about room correction.
 However, it’s one of the best studio tools on the market for revealing the key areas of importance in a mix.
-The aim with a tool like this is to isolate the important areas in any mix and reveal any serious issues that may occur when the track is played back elsewhere.
+The aim of a tool like this is to isolate the important areas in any mix and reveal any serious issues that may occur when the track is played back elsewhere.
 Much like mastering, we’re looking to make sure that there is as much continuity as possible.
 Soundways Core Production Bundle includes a plugin called Reveal.
-This wonderfully simple VST can be placed onto the master channel of any session.
-It will provide a serious of listening modes to show how your music will sound on certain devices and in certain scenarios.
+This wonderfully simple free VST plugin can be placed onto the master channel of any session.
+It will provide a series of listening modes to show how your music will sound on certain devices and in certain scenarios.

 Multiple Setups, One Room